-A lot of the time, video games can be pretty stressful.
+Often, video games can be pretty stressful.

 Not all of them, though.
 Sometimes, you just want to unwind, and you want a game that’s not going to kill you, race against you, or push your limits in any way.
-Sometimes, you just want to kick back, relax, and be allowed to take a game at your own pace with no risk or repercussions of death and danger.
+You just want to kick back, relax, and be allowed to take a game at your own pace with no risk or repercussions of death and danger.

 We all need to relax at times, and for those much-needed moments of tranquillity, we’ve comprised a list of the most relaxing games available on PS4.
 Enjoy your zen time.